Shaoguan Guangdong, China Travel Guide

 South: Guangzhou, Shenzhen, and Hong Kong special administrative region form a natural progression for exploring southern China's economic and cultural hubs.

-Start in Shaoguan (3-4 days), take high-speed rail to Changsha (2-3 days), then continue to Zhangjiajie (4-5 days for the national park).
+Start in Shaoguan (3-4 days), take high-speed rail to Changsha (2-3 days), then continue to Zhangjiajie (4-A five-day period for the national park).

 Shaoguan is not a typical long-term stay destination for international tourists.
 However, for longer stays, consider renting an apartment in the city center.
 This approach encourages slower exploration and engagement with local life.